GE Induction Cooking Products

 Boil a quart of water in just 101 seconds with the induction cooktop high wattage burner, as you control heating for even and precise control at all temperatures.

-Induction cooking only heats the area that comes into contact with your iron induction cookware.
-The induction cooktop surface not covered by cookware remains cool to the touch.
+Induction cooking only heats the area in direct contact with iron-containing cookware.
+This means that the induction cooktop surface not covered by cookware remains cool to the touch.

 Cooking With Induction